Asbestos on Navy Cruisers

 Shortly after, in 1964, USS Long Beach (CGN-9), among other vessels, became a part of the world’s first nuclear-powered task group.
 At the end of July, Task Force 1 began Operation Sea Orbit, a two-month unrefueled cruise around the world.
 It was the first all-nuclear battle formation in the history of naval operations.

-In the beginning of the 1980s, the U.S. Navy built the revolutionized Ticonderoga class guided-missile cruisers, which were the first cruisers equipped with new Aegis combat systems, allowing the ships to track and engage multiple aircraft targets more effectively than ever before.
+At the beginning of the 1980s, the U.S. Navy built the revolutionized Ticonderoga class guided-missile cruisers, which were the first cruisers equipped with new Aegis combat systems, allowing the ships to track and engage multiple aircraft targets more effectively than ever before.
 They are also the last class of active U.S. Navy cruisers.

-The Ticonderoga-class cruisers that are currently active will soon undergo a modernization to improve their weapons, sensor sets, and ability to more accurately pinpoint its enemies from wave-top to zenith, as well as other modifications to improve overall functionality.
+The Ticonderoga-class cruisers that are currently active will soon undergo a modernization to improve their weapons, sensor sets, and ability to more accurately pinpoint enemies from wave-top to zenith, as well as other modifications to improve overall functionality.
 This modernization is expected to be cost-effective, as it will extend the ships’ projected service through 2030.